January 19, 2022Review Recipe

 STEP ONE: Place the orange juice, sugar, rice vinegar, soy sauce, ginger, garlic powder and orange zest into a medium saucepan and whisk together.
 Turn the heat to medium and boil gently for three or four minutes, stirring regularly.

 STEP TWO: In a small bowl, mix together the cornstarch and water until no lumps remain.
-Add to the pan of sauce and whisk together.
+Add the cornstarch slurry to the pan of sauce and whisk together.
 Boil for one to two minutes more before removing from the heat.

 STEP THREE: Taste the sauce and add red pepper flakes until the desired level of spice is achieved.
 Set aside.